kubernetes/kubernetes/docs/services.md

 ```

 This specification will create a new `Service` object named "my-service" which
 targets TCP port 9376 on any `Pod` with the "app=MyApp" label.
-Every `Service`
+This `Service`
-is also assigned a virtual IP address (called the "portal IP"), which is used by
+will also be assigned an IP address (sometimes called the "portal IP"), which
-the service proxies (see below).
-The `Service`'s selector will be evaluated
+is used by the service proxies (see below).
+The `Service`'s selector will be
-continuously and the results will be posted in an `Endpoints` object also named
+evaluated continuously and the results will be posted in an `Endpoints` object
-"my-service".
+also named "my-service".

+Note that a `Service` can map an incoming port to any `targetPort`.
+By default
+the `targetPort` is the same as the `port` field.
+Perhaps more interesting is
+that `targetPort` can be a string, referring to the name of a port in the
+backend `Pod`s.
+The actual port number assigned to that name can be different
+in each backend `Pod`.
+This offers a lot of flexibility for deploying and
+evolving your `Service`s.
+For example, you can change the port number that
+pods expose in the next version of your backend software, without breaking
+clients.

+Kubernetes `Service`s support `TCP` and `UDP` for protocols.
+The default
+is `TCP`.

 ### Services without selectors

-Services, in addition to providing abstractions to access `Pods`, can also
+Services generally abstract access to Kubernetes `Pods`, but they can also
-abstract any kind of backend.
+abstract other kinds of backends.
 For example:
   - you want to have an external database cluster in production, but in test
-    you use your own databases.
+    you use your own databases
   - you want to point your service to a service in another
-    [`Namespace`](namespaces.md) or on another cluster.
+    [`Namespace`](namespaces.md) or on another cluster
   - you are migrating your workload to Kubernetes and some of your backends run
-    outside of Kubernetes.
+    outside of Kubernetes

 In any of these scenarios you can define a service without a selector: